izzatamar/Data-Science-Tests/README.md

 <h4>Note:
-<i>I am still working on this project.
+<i>I am still working on this repo.
 Thefore, any incomplete parts will be added later.</i>
   </h4>